Center for Healthy Aging

 Center for Healthy Aging is a research

-Center for Healthy Aging is a network of research units, most of which are currently located at the University of Copenhagen and the Dean of the Faculty of Health and Medical Sciences, Ulla Wewer, has overall responsibility for the
+Center for Healthy Aging is a network of research units, most of which are currently located at the University of Copenhagen and the Dean of the Faculty of Health and Medical Sciences, Bente Merete Stallknecht, has the overall responsibility for the

 Our vision is to make Denmark the world's best country to grow old in.

 Our mission is to employ a common conceptual framework to understand the complex interplay of biological, psychological, social, and cultural factors that influence health and wellbeing at an individual and a societal level.
 We engage actively with a variety of stakeholders to develop interventions and policies that promote healthy living and social participation in old age.